MithrilJS/mithril.js/docs/components.md

 }
 ```

-Note that we must wrap the event callbacks in arrow functions so that the `this` context is preserved correctly.
+Note that we must use arrow functions for the event handler callbacks so the `this` context can be referenced correctly.

 ---